Have you ever thought about positive and negative reinforcement, and wondered what works better?

 Now, imagine you can make one of two choices: either eat the meal you are indifferent to or eat your favorite meal.

-Naturally, you will choose your favorite meal.
-This is because it’s more pleasurable, and therefore eating this meal floods your brain with more dopamine.
+Naturally, you will choose your favorite meal, because it’s more pleasurable, and therefore eating this meal floods your brain with more dopamine.
 Your brain naturally seeks out the most pleasurable experience.

 A pleasurable experience is more motivating and creates a stronger neural pathway than avoiding a negative experience does.
 This is why positive reinforcement works better than negative reinforcement and consequences.
-Especially, when you are looking to change a behavior.
+Especially, when you are looking to change behavior.

 Does Your Child Have ADHD?